 The tree data that your team collected has tree height values in feet, and the dimension units for the scene need to match.

-- Click Done twice to return to the Designer pane.
+- Click Done twice to return to the Layers pane.

 Add an additional layer with transparency